 Markets and movements

-Investment banks report that Goldman's hedge funds are increasing positions in banks and insurers as financial regulators tell private credit sectors to improve performance standards, and market analysts raise questions regarding small-cap recovery sustainability.
+Watchdogs are telling private credit sectors to improve performance standards; and market analysts raised questions regarding the small-cap recovery sustainability.